Denmark’s sunniest destination Bornholm – a Baltic gem

-Bornholm is a remote island in the Baltic Sea, about 200 kilometres east of Copenhagen.
-Often described as “Denmark’s sunniest destination”, the island is full of quaint fishing villages, medieval fortresses, historical white round churches, and traditional smokehouses.
+A remote island in the Baltic Sea, 200 kilometres east of Copenhagen it is described as the sunniest part of the country.
+Full of quaint fishing villages, medieval fortresses, historical white round churches, and traditional smokehouses.

 A great piece of Denmark – the ISLAND of BORNHOLM seduces with its chalk-white beaches, craggy coast, impressive chalk cliffs and lovely countryside.